RivaD2/node-app/node-app/notes.md

           - I loaded express and assigned to const
           - In index.js, I had to change all app.get, app.post etc.
             to router.get, router.put, router.post etc.
-          - at the end of the module, I exported router by module.exports = router
+          - At the end of the module, I exported router by module.exports = router
           - In summary, get router on the top, add routes and then export router at end of module
           - Then I had to load courses module inside index.js module by